Bill Russell: University of San Francisco

-Russell was ignored by college recruiters and received not one offer until recruiter Hal DeJulio from the University of San Francisco (USF) watched him play in a high school game.
-DeJulio was unimpressed by Russell's meager scoring and "atrocious fundamentals", but he sensed that the young Russell had an extraordinary instinct for the game, especially in the clutch.
-When DeJulio offered Russell a scholarship, he eagerly accepted.
-Sports journalist John Taylor described it as a watershed event in Russell's life because he realized that basketball was his chance to escape poverty and racism, and he swore to make the best of it.
+Basketball

-At USF, Russell became the new starting center for coach Phil Woolpert of the San Francisco Dons.
-Woolpert emphasized defense and deliberate half-court play, which favored Russell's exceptional defensive skills.
+Russell started college at USF in 1952.
+He averaged 20 points per game on the Dons' freshman basketball team, and made his varsity debut on December 1, 1953.
+He became the starting center for coach Phil Woolpert, who emphasized defense and deliberate half-court play, which favored Russell's exceptional defensive skills.
 Woolpert's choice of how to deploy his players was unaffected by their skin color.
-In 1954, he became the first coach of a major college basketball squad to start three African-American players: K. C. Jones, Hal Perry, and Russell.
-In his USF years, Russell took advantage of his relative lack of bulk to develop a unique defensive style: instead of purely guarding the opposing center, he used his quickness and speed to play help defense against opposing forwards and aggressively challenge their shots.
+In 1954, he became the first coach of a major college basketball program to start three African-American players: K. C. Jones, Hal Perry, and Russell.
+In his USF years, Russell took advantage of his relative lack of bulk to guard other players than the opposing center: using his quickness and speed, he would double-up on forwards and aggressively challenge their shots.
+Russell played on USF's varsity team from 1953 to 1956.